Stencils – A Comprehensive Guide!

 - Cutting Edge Stencils – a large library of designs for all surfaces.

-- Annie Sloan – versatile collection of stencils to complement her Chalk Paint®.
+- Annie Sloan – versatile collection to complement her Chalk Paint®.

 - The Crafters Workshop – great designs for crafting.